-This was coupled by Anne’s health decline.
-One Scottish Union commissioner described Anne’s physical as follows:
+This was coupled by Anne’s decline in health.
+One Scottish Union commissioner described Anne’s physical symptoms as follows:

 “Her majesty was labouring under a fit of the gout, and in extreme pain and agony… Her face, which was red and spotted, was rendered something frightful by her negligent dress, and the foot affected was tied up with a poultice and some nasty bandages… Nature seems to be inverted when a poor infirm woman becomes one of the rulers of the world.”

-In July of 1707 Anne suffered two violent strokes.
+In July of 1714 Anne suffered two violent strokes.
 Two days later she died at age forty-nine.
 Her doctor, Dr. Arbuthnot, wrote to Jonathan Swift: “I believe sleep was never more welcome to a weary traveller than death was to her.”
 Marlborough and his duchess who had departed in exile, disgusted with the capitulation in France, now returned to London in triumph.
 The rise of the moderate Whigs was imminent.
-Sophia of Hanover had died shortly before Anne and so, failing a return of the “Old Pretender,” the crown of England was left to Sophia son, Georg Ludwig, soon to be King George I of Great Britain.
+Meanwhile, Sophia of Hanover died shortly before Anne and so, failing a return of the “Old Pretender,” the crown of England was left to Sophia’s son, Georg Ludwig, or the soon to be King George I of Great Britain.

 For this reading I used Winston Churchill’s essential History of English Speaking Peoples, David Starkey’s Crown and Country, and Peter Ackroyd’s Revolution: The History of England From The Battle of the Boyne To The Battle of Waterloo.